Your gift will change the lives of refugee women, children, and youth displaced by violence, persecution, and human rights violations.

 Sarah holds a master’s degree in medical demography from London University and a PhD in social medicine from Oxford University.

-Julianne is currently pursuing a doctor of public health at Columbia University’s Mailman School of Public Health.
-Her dissertation interests include understanding adolescent demand for contraception and the provision of adolescent sexual and reproductive health services in humanitarian settings.
+Julianne holds a Doctor of Public Health from Columbia University’s Mailman School of Public Health.
+Her dissertation examined risk and protective factors for adolescent pregnancy in conflict-affected settings using quantitative and qualitative data.
 She holds a master of public health from Columbia University, a master’s degree in development studies from the London School of Economics, and a bachelor’s degree in sociology and economics from the University of California, Davis.

-Emily Ervin is the grants manager at the Women’s Refugee Commission.
+Emily Ervin is the institutional giving officer at the Women’s Refugee Commission.
 She manages government, foundation, and corporate fundraising to improve the lives and defend the rights of refugee and internally displaced women, children, and youth.

 Before joining WRC, Emily had six years of experience at humanitarian and development organizations in proposal development, grants management, and program delivery related to refugee education and sexual and gender-based violence.
 She recently graduated with a master’s in international educational development from Teachers College, Columbia University, where she collaborated with refugee communities on various research projects that supported an asset-perspective that refugee women and children are the experts of their own contexts.
 She advocates for locally driven solutions for women and children experiencing emergencies.